ray-project/ray/doc/source/cluster/metrics.md

 #### Loading Ray Prometheus configurations with Docker Compose
 In the Ray container, the symbolic link "/tmp/ray/session_latest/metrics" points to the latest active Ray session.
 However, Docker does not support the mounting of symbolic links on shared volumes and you may fail to load the Prometheus configuration files.

 To fix this issue, employ an automated shell script for seamlessly transferring the Prometheus configurations from the Ray container to a shared volume.
-To ensure a proper setup, the shared volume should be mounted on the respective path for the container, which contains the recommended configurations to initiate the Prometheus servers.
+To ensure a proper setup, mount the shared volume on the respective path for the container, which contains the recommended configurations to initiate the Prometheus servers.

 (scrape-metrics)=
 ## Scraping metrics